speedy4all/AfterburnerControl/AfterburnerControl/README.md

 - Follow existing code formatting
 - Add comments for complex logic
 - Update documentation for new features
-- Include tests when possible
+- Include verification when possible
 - Keep debug logs minimal and essential

 ## License